This video and article were created in response to a member of my men’s community asking, ” How do I truly let go of a woman?”

 *Willard Beecher.
 Beyond Success and Failure: Ways to Self-Reliance and Maturity

-This pattern manifested in my life as always looking for a new person to love.
+This pattern manifested in my life as I was always looking for a new person to love.
 Always.

-Why do I need even know how to truly let go – Isn’t that why I got married?
+Why do I even need to know how to truly let go?
+Isn’t that why I got married?

-Eros binds us as men to an infantile dependency and thwarts us from growing into maturity.
+Eros binds us as men to an infantile dependency and thwarts us from becoming mature.

 Marriage can’t help what’s not about relationships